silinternational/domain-redirector-landing/README.md

  - `MORE_INFO_URL` - If this URL is provided, a message is added to the page that says `<p>Learn more about this change at: <a target="_blank" href="{{.MoreInfoURL}}">{{.MoreInfoURL}}</a></p>`

+ - `SKIP_LANDING_PAGE` - If set to `true` users will be automatically redirected without seeing the landing page

 ## Running Locally
 Just run `docker-compose up -d`.
 Feel free to edit environment variables in the `docker-compose.yml` file first if you like.